KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_locationintelligence.rst

    Join on multiple columns sintax

 -  targetLayerConf.
-This attribute contains the layerís label.
+This attribute contains the layer‚Äôs label.

 -  indicators.
 It specifies the measures that can be used to perform the thematization of the map.
 Each measure is defined by an array (e.g.